Law Degree: Juris Doctor

 In January 2013, the faculty of the College of Law adopted a statement of the qualities they aim for JD graduates to be able to demonstrate.
 Read the statement here.

-You can also find more information about applying to the JD law program in this section of our website, or contact:Doreen Petrow, Admissions Secretary
+Download our brochures by clicking on the images above.
+You can also find more information about applying to the JD law program in this section of our website, or contact:Doreen Petrow, Admissions Officer

 College of Law, University of Saskatchewan